Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 az webapp config appsettings set --resource-group securebackendsetup --name securebackend2021 --settings WEBSITE_VNET_ROUTE_ALL=1 WEBSITE_DNS_SERVER=168.63.129.16
 ```

-... and store the name of your Cognitive Services account for the code to query.
+Now store the name of your CS account for the code to query.
 Replace `securecstext2021` with the name of your account:

 ```bash
 az webapp config appsettings set --resource-group securebackendsetup --name securebackend2021 --settings CS_ACCOUNT_NAME=securecstext2021